 Discovering a Place in the World

-The Salmon River has a wide multitude of assets.
+The Salmon River in Idaho has a wide multitude of assets.
 We know fish to be one, which is why it’s called the Salmon River.
 We also know its wild rapids are forces of nature to behold and explore.
 But beyond the exhilaration of the white waters, there’s also peace and tranquility in this free and wild country.

 Based on its own history, this area is rudimentary, an almost untouched place of untamed nature that offers a glimpse of the great Northwest as it was before exploration.
 When the waters are calm and smooth as glass, nature reflects in them with stunning transparency.
-The Salmon River is one of the best places in the country for a person to find a place where they belong, if only for a day.
-So, why not take a tour?
+The Salmon River in Idaho is one of the best places in the country for a person to find a place where they belong, if only for a day.
+So why not take a tour?

 Salmon River Fishing Trips